Love Is Blind: Brazil season 5: Filming

 Filming began in São Paulo in October 2024 and lasted 39 days up until the weddings.
 After the five newly engaged couples left the pods, filming took place at UXUA Casa Hotel & Spa in Trancoso, Porto Seguro, Bahia, where all the couples went on a retreat.
 Then, the relationships that made it through the retreat moved in together in an apartment complex in São Paulo, where they spent the rest of the time filming up until the weddings in December 2024.

+Stalking allegations

+Luciana Rodriguez filed a police report against fellow cast member Lucielma Cardeal, alleging that she was being stalked.
+During a livestream on social media, Luciana stated that Lucielma had contacted her several times using different telephone numbers.
+According to Luciana, the behavior was similar to what Lucielma had previously displayed toward Mario Roberto, her former fiancé on the show, whom she admitted to having pursued after ending their engagement.